 How Much Is the Entry Fee?

-No Late Entry Fee: Fee includes, race entry, race number, Legend T-Shirt, free camping, free showers, free parking, hot meal, supervised transition areas, water & food stations, course map, marshals & access to first aid.
+No Late Entry Fee: Fee includes, race entry, race number, Legend T-Shirt, free camping, free showers, free parking, hot meal, water & food stations, course map, marshals & access to first aid.

 When Is the Closing Date?

 Entries will close Friday 15th July 2022 @ 18:00.
 There will be a chance for late entry on the day of the race between 09:15 – 11:00, however individual timing may not be possible.
 Click here for Late Registration details.